saet/janus-gateway/README.md

 	-e, --event-handlers          Enable event handlers  (default=off)

 Options passed through the command line have the precedence on those specified in the configuration file.
-To start the server, simply run:
+To start the gateway, simply run:

 	<installdir>/bin/janus

-This will start the server, and have it look at the configuration file.
+This will start the gateway, and have it look at the configuration file.

 Make sure you have a look at all of the configuration files, to tailor Janus to your specific needs: each configuration file is documented, so